1. Skip to content

 A health worker attends to a mpox patient.

-The DR Congo remains the worst affected by the mpox virusImage: Moses Sawasawa/AP/picture alliance
+Congo remains the worst affected by the mpox virusImage: Moses Sawasawa/AP/picture alliance

 Nigerian health authorities had already launched an early campaign to secure the vaccines after the outbreak of the virus in 2022.

-The West African country has so far recorded no deaths and no cases of Clade 1b, a new variant in eastern DR Congo that has also spread to neighboring countries and beyond Africa.
+The West African country has so far recorded no deaths and no cases of Clade 1b, a new variant in eastern Congo that has also spread to neighboring countries and beyond Africa.

 The mpox virus is highly contagiousImage: Dado Ruvic/Illustration/REUTERS

-Still no vaccinations for the DR Congo
+Still no vaccinations for Congo

-DR Congo, on the other hand, has given up hope of receiving vaccines this week.
+Congo, on the other hand, has given up hope of receiving vaccines this week.
 The central African nation has recorded more than 18,000 suspected cases of mpox and 615 deaths so far this year.

 The US Agency for International Development (USAID) has promised 50,000 vaccine doses, but no delivery date has been announced.
 Japan followed suit with a pledge to deliver up to three million doses, but it has not yet been delivered.